 Visit Wailua Falls

 Wailua Falls, just north of Lihue, is definitely worth the detour.
 Located at the south end of the Wailua River, it stems into two streams, dropping 80 feet below.
 If it looks familiar, it should!
 The show “Fantasy Island” features these falls in the opening credits.
 You can even access these cascading falls from the road!
-I suggest visiting in the mornings as there will be fewer crowds and you may see a rainbow as the sunlight meets the mist of the falls, which makes for some beautiful pictures!
+I suggest visiting in the mornings as there will be fewer crowds.
+You might even be lucky enough to see a rainbow as the sunlight meets the mist of the falls, which makes for some beautiful pictures!

 Explore Waimea Canyon

 Waimea Canyon, on Kauai’s West Side, has been called “The Grand Canyon of the Pacific.”
 Although it is not as big or old as its Arizona sister, it’s equally stunning!
 This canyon is 14 miles long, 1 mile wide, and more than 3,600 feet deep!
-The best place to take in this canyon’s beauty is from the Waimea Canyon Lookout, but if you’re up for an adventure, I highly recommend doing one of the numerous hiking trails in Kokee State Park.
+The best place to take in this canyon’s beauty is from the Waimea Canyon Lookout.
+But for more of an adventure, I highly recommend one of the numerous hiking trails in Kokee State Park.
+Book a private tour for Waimea Canyon or a hiking tour in Kokee State Park.

 There are many accommodation options in Kauai that are suited for families, couples, and adventure seekers alike.
 In this Kauai travel guide, I have included some excellent accommodation choices broken down by the island’s different areas.
 Keep on scrolling to check them out!
 I have listed budget options as well as luxury and vacation rental options.
 It’s hard to make a bad choice when the island is so beautiful!